Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 The day was quite hot as we three left the bar, cheerfully, having been told by the barman that we had only 6.0 kilometers to Vilarinho.

 About 1/2 kilometer after Vilar, the Camino joins the EN306, and walks northward.
 In most places the busier road has either sufficient shoulders to walk on safely, or a sidewalk.
 We walked on about one more kilometer to enter the village of Gião.
-There are cafés and a grocery store here as well if need be.
+There are cafés and two grocery stores here as well if need be.
 If you plan on cooking at the Albergue de Peregrinos do Mosteiro de Vairão, you may wish to get your groceries here.

-Entering the Village of Gião on day fifteen on the Central Route of the Portuguese WayEntering the Village of Gião
+Entering the Village of GiãoEntering the Village of Gião

-In yet another kilometer or so, at 22 kilometers total, when entering the town of Joudina, we came to its main intersection and a decision point, below left.
+In yet another kilometer or so, at 22 kilometers total, when entering the town of Joudina, we came to its main intersection and a decision point, pictured next.
 Here is where you must decide whether or not to go straight and continue on the EN306 to walk directly into Vilarinho, or take the scenic route to the right to Vairão and the monastery albergue.
 Regardless of your destination choice, there is only a bit more than three kilometers left in the day!

-The direct route walks you by the Casa Mindela, a rural home in a farmhouse, and in the town of Vilarinho, there are two possible accommodations, the Casa Familia Vidal Vilarinho and the Casa da Laura Hostel.
+The more direct route walks you by the Casa Mindela, a rural home in a farmhouse, and in the town of Vilarinho, there are two possible accommodations, the Casa Familia Vidal Vilarinho and the Casa da Laura Hostel.

 Decision Point in GiãoDecision Point in Gião